alifeee/tinytoolk.it/content/tools/Atuman_R1_Ratchet_Wrench_Screwdriver_Kit.md

 Ratchet, screwdriver, stubby screwdriver and allen keys.

 It costs just £12 from Aliexpress.
-The trade off's I am balancing, it will not be as durable as some more expensive alternatives - time will tell if it is any good, nor as ergonomic as single use tools.
+The trade offs I am balancing, it will not be as durable as some more expensive alternatives - time will tell if it is any good, nor as ergonomic as single use tools.
 Like every multitool, it does many things, none of them perfectly.
 This is not one of those tools that will give "that special magic feeling"^tm^ every time you use it.

 For a tiny tool kit, I removed the case, and some of the less common bits and designed a 2 row custom 3d printed TPU holder.
 {{ figure(width=640, path="tools/AtumanParts.jpg") }}